Family Recipe for Homemade Apple Butter & Biscuits

 To view other Tamieka Smith family recipes, visit here.

-Tamieka is a Northern Virginia Family and Military Photographer in Woodbridge, VA.
+Tamieka is a Los Angeles and Northern Virginia Family Photographer.